JeffDeCola/my-cheat-sheets/other/stem/technology/computer-manufacturers/dell-poweredge-rack-servers/poweredge-r730-nvidia-p40-configure-cheat-sheet/README.md

 If there are issues, you may have to get rid of secure boot.

-check if your p40 is alive on you vm
+Check if your p40 is alive on you vm

 ```bash
 nvidia-smi